 Other languages used in South Africa include the Khoi, Nama and San languages, Sign Language, Arabic, German, Greek, Gujarati, Hebrew, Hindi, French, Portuguese, Sanskrit, Tamil, Telegu and Urdu.
 South Africa has various structures and institutions that support the preservation and development of languages.

 There are more than 160 community art centres in operation, varying from community-initiated to government-managed centres.

 The centres are located in different places such as craft centres, community halls and theatres.

 The DAC endorses and supports programmes in needy centres that are community-initiated or non-governmental.
 In 2015, 100 community arts programmes were implemented.

-- National Heritage Council, which engages heritage stakeholders in public and private institutions, including the various organs of civil society, mobilises debates and builds awareness about heritage.
+- The National Heritage Council engages heritage stakeholders in public and private institutions, including the various organs of civil society, mobilises debates and builds awareness about heritage.

-- SAHRA, which is the national administrative management body for the protection of South Africa’s cultural heritage.
+- The SAHRA is the national administrative management body for the protection of South Africa’s cultural heritage.

-- National Arts Council of South Africa (NAC), which facilitates opportunities for people to practice and appreciate the arts
+- The National Arts Council of South Africa (NAC) facilitates opportunities for people to practice and appreciate the arts.

-- National Film and Video Foundation, which develops and promotes the film and video industry in South Africa.
+- The National Film and Video Foundation develops and promotes the film and video industry in South Africa.

-- Pan South African Language Board, which is a constitutional institution that promotes an awareness of multilingualism as a national resource and supports previously marginalised languages.
+- The Pan South African Language Board is a constitutional institution that promotes an awareness of multilingualism as a national resource and supports previously marginalised languages.